Home Dialysis Choices

 At-home peritoneal dialysis (PD)

-Your blood is filtered naturally using the blood vessels in the lining of your abdomen—also called the peritoneum.
+Your blood is filtered naturally using many tiny blood vessels in the lining of your abdomen—also called the peritoneum.

 - There are no needles and your blood never leaves your body.